eficode-academy/kubernetes-katas/00-setup-kubectl-linux.md

 # Configure kubectl to access your cluster:

+There are several ways to configure kubectl to be able to talk to your kubernetes cluster.
+Some/most-useful are described in the sections below.

-This will be a straight-forward procedure for most of the students, who are new to Kubernetes, and this is their first interaction with a kubernetes cluster.
+**Note:** This will be a straight-forward procedure for most of the students, who are new to Kubernetes, and this is their first interaction with a kubernetes cluster.
 However, there will be some students, who may already have access to some clusters, and they will have their `kubectl` configured to talk to those clusters.
 They may be concerned that the procedure below may over-write their configurations, or they may lose access to their existing clusters.
 This is to assure you that nothing bad will happen to your existing `kubectl` configurations.
 Whenever you configure `kubectl` to talk to a cluster, it adds a new set of entries on your existing `~/.kube/config` file.
 However, to be safe, and for peace of mind, you should backup your `~/.kube/config` before proceeding with the instructions below.

-## Configure kubectl to connect to your Google k8s cluster - using `config` file provided by instructor:
+## Configure kubectl to connect to your cluster - using `config` file provided by instructor:
-In case you are provided by the `config` file, simply place it inside `.kube` directory under your home directory. i.e. `/home/<username>/.kube/`.
+In case you are provided by the `config` file, simply create a `.kube` directory under your home directory, place it inside it. i.e. `/home/<username>/.kube/`.
 This file already contains all information to correctly authenticate and connect to the cluster assigned to you.
 Make sure to backup any existing `.kube/config` before you do this.

+**Note:** Windows users need to adjust the path to the home directory in the instructions above.

 ## Authenticate to your Google k8s cluster - using gcloud utility:
 (Of-course, this does not apply to minikube and kubeadm based clusters).